phwt/uplay-invisible-mode/README.md

 ### 1. Run `upcinvisible.exe` with admin rights and launch Uplay client

-You will see like this in the application do and not enable it yet.
+You will see like this in the application **do not** enable it yet.

 ![Main screen](https://raw.githubusercontent.com/phwt/uplay-offline-mode/master/img/03_mainscreen.JPG)